daveWid/Owl/README.md

 ### Engine

 By default, a Mustache rendering engine is setup.
-If you would like to use a different engine you can set it with `set_engine`.
+If you would like to use a different engine you can set it with `setEngine`.
 Your engine will have to implement the `\Owl\Engine` interface.
-The rendering engine is shared between all view and layout classes, so you only need to set it once per request.
+The rendering engine is shared between any view and layout classes you use in a request, so you only need to set the engine once per request.

 ``` php
 <?php